judka-uriel/uriel-book/uriel_en.md

 [30:12](https://www.sefaria.org/Vayikra_Rabbah.30.12) presents the
 following categories corresponding to the four species of Sukkot:

-- etrog, the fruit of a goodly tree, has both taste — that is Torah study, and fragrance — that is the performance of good deeds (*ma'asim tovim*);
+- *etrog*, the fruit of a goodly tree, has both taste — that is Torah study, and fragrance — that is the performance of good deeds (*ma'asim tovim*);
-- lulav, branches of the date palm: dates have a pleasant taste, but no scent whatsoever, i.e., no good deeds — this is the majority of ultra-Orthodox, who only study Torah without performing good deeds;
+- *lulav*, branches of the date palm: dates have a pleasant taste, but no scent whatsoever, i.e., no good deeds — this is the majority of ultra-Orthodoxes, who only study Torah without performing good deeds;
-- hadas, branches of a thick-leaved tree, such as myrtle emit fragrance, but are utterly tasteless, insipid — these are the secular, doing good deeds, but having forgotten the traditions of their people;
+- *hadass*, branches of a thick-leaved tree, such as myrtle emit fragrance, but are utterly tasteless, insipid — these are the secular, doing good deeds, but having forgotten the traditions of their people;
-- willow of the brook — without taste or fragrance.
+- *aravah*, willow of the brook — without taste or fragrance.

 Yet at the same time, they all unite into a single bundle and compensate for one another's shortcomings.